trimstray/the-practical-linux-hardening-guide/README.md

 This Hardening Guide provide a high-level overview of the security hardening GNU/Linux systems.
 It is not an official standard but it _touches_ and _use_ industry standards.

+- this guide does not exhaust everything about Systems/Linux Hardening
+- some hardening rules can be done better
+- you can think of it also as a checklist

 Before you start remember:

-  > The Practical Linux Hardening Guide also contains my comments that may be  differ from certain industry standards.
-If you are not sure what to do please see [Policy Compliance](#policy-compliance) and think about what you actually do at your server.
+  > The Practical Linux Hardening Guide also contains my comments that may be  differ from certain industry principles.
+If you are not sure what to do please see [Policy Compliance](#policy-compliance) chapter and think about what you actually do at your server.

 ### The importance of Linux hardening